AnantharamanLab/VIBRANT/README.md

 2. Pandas: `pip install pandas` or `conda install -c anaconda pandas` or `apt-get install python-pip`
 3. Matplotlib: `pip install matplotlib` or `conda install matplotlib` or `apt-get install python-matplotlib`
 4. Seaborn: `pip install seaborn` or `conda install seaborn`
-5. Numpy: `pip install numpy` or `conda install -c anaconda numpy` or `apt-get install python-numpy`
+5. Numpy: `pip install numpy` or `conda install -c anaconda numpy` or `apt-get install python-numpy` (if needed you can update using 'pip install --upgrade numpy==1.17.0')
 6. Scikit-learn: `pip install -U scikit-learn` or `conda install scikit-learn`
 7. Pickle: this should already come with Python3.
 If you have issues try `pip install pickle-mixin`